zjusuge/Tianlong-Wang.github.io/_pages/about.md

 # 👋 About

+**Geohazard prediction · Hydrological modelling · Physics-informed and explainable machine learning**

 I am a **PhD student at Zhejiang University (ZJU)**, with joint doctoral research training at **Nanyang Technological University (NTU)**.
-I am supervised by [Prof. Hongyue Sun](https://person.zju.edu.cn/0096428) at ZJU and hosted by [Prof. Chu Jian](https://dr.ntu.edu.sg/entities/person/Chu-Jian) at NTU.
+My doctoral supervisor is [Prof. Hongyue Sun](https://person.zju.edu.cn/0096428) at ZJU, and my host supervisor is [Prof. Chu Jian](https://dr.ntu.edu.sg/entities/person/Chu-Jian) at NTU.
 I expect to complete my PhD in **June 2027**.

+My research examines how **environmental observations, physical knowledge, and machine learning** can improve predictions of **debris flows, landslide behaviour, and catchment hydrology**.
+My work spans regional susceptibility assessment, debris-flow source volumes and velocity, landslide displacement, and hydrological prediction.

+Across these topics, I focus on three questions:

+- **Physical knowledge:** How can knowledge of the underlying processes inform data-driven prediction?
+- **Interpretability:** What do models learn from environmental observations, and how can their predictions be examined?
+- **Generalization:** How reliably do models perform beyond their training data, including under spatially structured evaluation?

+My goal is to develop **accurate, physically grounded, and interpretable predictions** that can support geohazard assessment, early warning, and disaster mitigation.

 {% if page.show_postdoc_notice %}
 > **🔎 Seeking postdoctoral opportunities — 2027**
-> I am seeking postdoctoral opportunities following my expected PhD completion in **June 2027**.
-My research interests include **geohazard prediction, hydrological modelling, and physics-informed and explainable machine learning**.
-I welcome discussions with prospective supervisors and research groups.
-Please [contact me by email](mailto:tianlong_wang@zju.edu.cn) to explore potential opportunities.
+> I am seeking a postdoctoral position following my expected PhD completion in **June 2027**.
+I welcome discussions with groups working on **geohazards, hydrological modelling, and physics-informed or explainable machine learning**.
+Please [contact me by email](mailto:tianlong_wang@zju.edu.cn) to discuss potential opportunities and research fit.
 {% endif %}

-My research connects **geohazards, hydrology, and machine learning**, with a particular focus on **debris flows and landslides**.
-I investigate how environmental observations and physical knowledge can improve the prediction of hazardous processes, from water moving through a catchment to slope deformation and debris-flow motion.

-My work spans **regional susceptibility assessment, debris-flow characteristics, landslide displacement, and hydrological prediction**, with three central themes:

-- **Physics-informed learning:** incorporating physical knowledge into data-driven models.
-- **Explainable prediction:** interpreting model outputs and examining the contributions of environmental factors.
-- **Model generalization:** evaluating predictive performance beyond the training data.

-My goal is to develop predictions that are **accurate, physically grounded, and interpretable**, supporting early warning and disaster mitigation.

-My doctoral research and training have received support from the **China Association for Science and Technology (CAST)**, the **China Scholarship Council (CSC)**, and **Zhejiang University**.

-I welcome research discussions and collaborations across these areas.

 {% if page.cv_url and page.cv_url != "" %}
 **[Download CV (PDF)]({{ page.cv_url | relative_url }})**